theman-oj10/CareerSync/docs/UserGuide.md

 **Role** <br>
 **Location** <br>

-In other words, an internship entry is considered a duplicate, if **all of the above fields** for the current internship entry and an already existing internship entry **are the same**!
+<br> In other words, an internship entry is considered a duplicate, if **all of the above fields** for the current
+internship entry and an already existing internship entry **are the same**!

 </div>